szczyglis-dev/py-gpt/README.md

 **- Azure API Key** (azure_api_key)

-Here you should enter the API key, which can be obtained by registering for free on the website: https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech
+Here, you should enter the API key, which can be obtained by registering for free on the following website: https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech

 **- Azure Region** (azure_region)

 Default: `eastus`

-The appropriate region for Azure must be provided here.
+You must also provide the appropriate region for Azure here.

 **- Voice (EN)** (voice_en)

 Default: `en-US-AriaNeural`

-Here you can specify the name of the voice used for speech synthesis for English
+Here you can specify the name of the voice used for speech synthesis for English.

 **- Voice (PL)** (voice_pl)